The Nepali medi-vac or helicopter rescue scam has rocked Nepal’s tourism industry

 A one off?
 No. The vast majority of Nepali guides, trekking agents and tourists in Nepal are not involved in this scam.
 Unfortunately, it’s the few bad apples which have the potential to spoil the entire crate.
 In this case the dark crime of fake rescues has the potential to end trekking in Nepal.
 There are several ongoing investigations into these scams by multiple parties.

-What they’ve uncovered is both horrendous, scandalous, shameful and has the potential to turn tourism in Nepal inside out.
+The investigations into rescue scams in Nepal from all sides have revealed a multi-million dollar fraudulent business.
+What’s been uncovered is both horrendous, scandalous, shameful and has the potential to turn tourism in Nepal inside out.
 Full updates on the helicopter scam in Nepal are at the bottom of this page here.

 What is the Nepali Helicopter Scam?